klamma/ar-for-eu-book/_chapters/chapters/modeling.md

 ### Compositing Primitives

-A beginner-friendly way of manual modeling is to approximate objects by a composition of primitive shapes like cubes or spheres.
+A beginner-friendly way of manual modelling is to approximate objects by a composition of primitive shapes like cubes or spheres.
 Such basic shapes are usually included in 3D programs by default and can directly be added to a scene.
 The primitives are moved, rotated, scaled and stretched in order so that they fit the target object as good as possible.
 For instance, a table can be approximated by creating five cubes.
 One of them is compressed along the vertical axis and represents the tabletop.
-The other four cubes are streched into thin and long cuboids and are aligned with the corners of the tabletop.
+The other four cubes are stretched into thin and long cuboids and are aligned with the corners of the tabletop.
 They act as the legs of the table.

 <figure>